CourtneyDL/TaskScheduler/README.md

 ```

 ## Acceptance Criteria
-The utility was designed to meet the criteria below:
+The utility was designed to meet the following set of criteria.
+Commands are included to check the output independent of the test script outlined above.

 ### No Tasks
 tasks : []